 Italian & French Origins

-Bingo originated in 1530 as the Italian National Lottery game Lo Giuoco del Lotto d’Italia (which is actually still played regularly in Italy today and contributes more than $75 million to the government’s budget annually).
+Bingo originated in 1530 as the Italian National Lottery game Lo Giuoco del Lotto d’Italia (which is actually still played regularly in Italy.
+Today and contributes more than $75 million to the government’s budget annually).
 This French-established Le Lotto design served as the basic template for the modern bingo game.
 By 1778, the social class intelligentsia and aristocracy adopted the classic version of Le Lotto created by the French.
-The game consisted of randomly numbered (numbers 1 to 90) and blank unique playing cards divided by three horizontal and nine vertical rows.
+The game consisted of randomly numbered (numbers 1 to 90).
+As well as blank unique playing cards divided by three horizontal and nine vertical rows.

 The caller would take a wooden numbered token from a cloth bag and read it aloud.
 Players responded by covering the numbered square if it was on their card.
 The first player to complete a horizontal row was the winner, according to StrangeLife.com’s excerpt from “Gambling Times Guide to Bingo” by Roger Snowden.